 The County contracts with Troutman Sanders

 for lobbying and consulting services related to state government.
-The Troutman Sanders team consists of Bill Scoggin, Daniel Baum and Chris Hollis.
+The Troutman Sanders team consists of Bill Scoggin and Daniel Baum.
 Troutman Sanders responsibilities include advocating for Mecklenburg’s legislative agenda, monitor actions of the General Assembly

 that would impact the county and assist in regulatory matters before state departments.
 The County pays $79,000 per year for this service.

 The Legislative agenda process for each long session (odd number years) begins in October with a request to department directors for proposed legislative items.
 Those proposals will be reviewed by the Executive team and a staff recommendation will be made to the Board of County Commissioners

 at the December meeting.
 In addition to the staff recommendation, commissioners can also consider legislative agenda items suggested by board members.